-Yamauchi I believe all employees recognized the significant results achieved from our two-year operation based on a company-wide demand forecast.
+results achieved from our two-year operation based on a company-wide demand forecast.
 The results were evident in various KPIs.
-For example, we saw improvements in the accuracy of
+For example, we saw improvements in the accuracy of the S&OP process, a stable supply, reduced costs, and a lower disposal rate.

-Endo In the commercial Division, the leader of the sales staff fully agreed to the concept of improving the S&OP process and gave instructions to their team members.
+I Endo In the commercial Division, the leader of the sales staff fully agreed to the concept of improving the S&OP process and gave instructions to their team members.
 I suppose that this thorough approach may have pushed the project forward.

-[Fukuda] Calin (Representative Director and President) had long said, "Business as usual is not an option."
+Fukuda | Calin (Representative Director and President) had long said, "Business as usual is not an option."
 I feel that was significant in the sense that his words created a spirit of transformation among the employees.
 With this spirit, the new S&OP process was put into practice in a very short period of time.
 In the summer of 2022, extreme heat came very early.
 That generated the risk that inventory adjustments would be necessary.
 Despite this, we managed to overcome the tough period through concerted efforts across the company.

-Developing multiple scenarios using financial evaluations and building a consensus in advance a consensus on the cost and extent of actions needed for a full response before summer.
+Developing multiple scenarios using financial evaluations and building a consensus in advance Yamauchi Before the summer of 2022, we planned several supply and demand scenarios.
+We reached a consensus on the cost and extent of actions needed for a full response before summer.
 That was a great advancement.